sciencemesh/nc-sciencemesh/README.md

 git fetch michielbdejong
 ```

-# How to use Lint for coverage tests
+# How to run the Linter

 * We just check the code base